Unpacking Internationalisation: A Roadmap to Teaching Glocally 26-27 S2

 In an increasingly uncertain global context, academics and lecturers need to address the challenges of the “glocal” classroom and be able to teach a wide variety of students from diverse cultural and linguistic backgrounds.
-“Unpacking Internationalisation” is a four-week online introductory programme (equivalent to a 30-hour course), jointly organised by UMONS (Université de Mons, Mons, Belgium) and UFCSPA (Universidade Federal de Ciências da Saúde, Porto Alegre, Brazil) and will introduce you to different aspects of internationalisation and teaching in English.
+This four-week online introductory programme (equivalent to a 30-hour course) is jointly organised by UMONS (Université de Mons, Mons, Belgium) and UFCSPA (Universidade Federal de Ciências da Saúde, Porto Alegre, Brazil) and will introduce you to different aspects of internationalisation and teaching in English.

 Throughout the course, we will debunk the myths usually associated with EMI (English Medium of Instruction) and reflect on the concerns or questions that you might face as part of your future teaching activities in the multicultural and multilingual university.
 We will also look at practical tips on how to better prepare for your (online) classes in English and make it a positive experience for both you and your students.